His presence has an unlimited supply. Like a river that has streams and it flows and it flows and it flows and it flows. Unlimited supply.

 Look at verse 4.
 It said, “There is a river whose streams make glad the city of God, the holy place where the Most High dwells.”
 Did you pick up the contrast between streams here and what the water was like in verse 3?
 How are the waters in verse 3?
 They were chaos, they were foaming, it was unsteady, unstable.

 And by contrast here, there is a stream, there’s a river whose streams make glad the city of God.
 What’s the city of God?
 It’s Jerusalem.
 I think there’s reference here to the earthly Jerusalem and the heavenly Jerusalem.
 But taking it for its historical value, there’s a river that makes glad the city of God.
 See, Jerusalem wasn’t just a city that David picked out and thought, “You know, this would be a nice place for a capital.”
 It was strategic!

-Everywhere, and I had a chance a couple years ago to go there, Jerusalem is always up.
+Everywhere, all in the Bible when you talk, and I had a chance a couple years ago to go there, Jerusalem is always up.
 It is like a fortress.
 Man, there are rocks, rocks, rocks, rocks and then the city.
 And then all these huge walls and then there’s a river.
 And in the ancient days they would have battle after battle after battle, and the key was to have a fortress that your enemy couldn’t overtake you in.
 But the one way they could overtake you, even if you had a great fortress, is if you didn’t have a water supply.

 Now, there’s a spiritual implication as well because not only is that literally true but the “city of God” is used in Scripture of where God dwells - in God’s presence.

 In Isaiah chapter 8 this same phrase for “The stream of God,” or “The river of God,” is identified with His presence.
 And then in Revelation 22, it talks about the throne of God.
 And guess what flows from the throne of God that gives life?
 A river.